SumeetSinghJi/Magian/readme.txt

 * Make it to the end of the levels.
 Each level has their own goals for example, collect 10 scrolls
 * or find the exit without getting killed.

-buttons
+                                            BUTTONS

 To move use the keyboard buttons to walk 'W' = UP,'S' = Down,'A' = Left,'D' = RIGHT
 Q = quit game
-L = check logs for objective to win level for example collect 10 scrolls.
+L = Check level objective to see goals to complete level. for example collect 10 scrolls.
+I = Check inventory and use items you found.
+X = Check and use skills you gained.

 _________________________________________________________________________________________________